nicolas-kuechler/doe-suite/README.md

 #### Further Examples

+These are examples of projects that use the experiment-suite template and what the project implements additionally:

-- [pps-lab/bthesis-emanuel-exp-suite](https://github.com/pps-lab/bthesis-emanuel-exp-suite) runs experiments on a single instance and also measures memory usage
+- [pps-lab/bthesis-emanuel-exp-suite](https://github.com/pps-lab/bthesis-emanuel-exp-suite) runs experiments on a single instance and also measures memory usage (in a second service).

 ### Design of Experiments